Free to develop

 You can cancel your session up to 24 hours in advance.
 If you cancel by then, you’ll be refunded in full.

 You may email me about scheduling questions, or to respond to materials I send you.
 And feel free to discuss any of the content on my blog, YouTube channel, or podcast with me there.
 I personally invite you be part of our growing community of healthy software developers!
 You can also find links to all my social media accounts at the bottom of this web page.
 But please don’t abuse these channels to discuss your case – you should book a session for that. 😊

 Some people prefer sharing high level ideas to a big audience.
 And while it’s fun to get up on stage, make people laugh, and throw ideas around – it takes getting your hands dirty to actually put them into practice.
 I’ve spent my career doing the hard work needed to implement these ideas one on one with people on real teams.

 I’ve given many presentations over my career and they are great tools for making decisions, or raising awareness.
 But achieving goals and overcoming challenges is done by people working closely together.
-I don't believe I can be effective at this while helping any more than about 5 people at a time, so that's the limit for my team coaching sessions.
+This is why I offer one-on-one coaching.